parvezs27/Tableau_Sales_Dashboards/README.md

 - Charts should be interactive, allowing end users to filter data using the charts themselves.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).

-Paramaters will be utilised to allow end users to view historical data for previous years.
-Filters will be utilised to allow end users to filter using charts and to filter by category, subcategory and location.
+Parameters will be utilised to allow end users to view historical data for previous years.
+Filters will be used to allow end users to filter using charts and to filter by category, subcategory and location.
 Finally, navigation buttons will be included allowing navigation between dashboards.

 Now that we have a plan for addressing the requirements, we'll go ahead and create a mockup dashboard.

 ## Mockup

-We have used Figma to create a mockup of our Sales dashboard, link below:
+We have used Figma to create a mockup/wireframe of our Sales dashboard, link below:

 https://www.figma.com/design/DFoayFIDtm6SNWIpFZskPh/Sales-Dashboard?node-id=0-1&t=nWqf2NGtbFsqxyDH-1

 Figma is a great tool to use to prototype your dashboards due to it's features and ease of use.
 In our mockup, we have opted for a clear, uncluttered and minimalist design, by using simple charts, utilising white space and conservative use of colouring (4-5 key colours).
-The Customers Dashboard will follow a very similar structure to the Sales dashboard.
+The Customers Dashboard will also follow a very similar structure to the Sales dashboard.

 # Data Source Preparation